 Building Empathy in Dementia Care with Virtual Reality Simulation

-Cleaver and staff at ACCAD developed an immersive theatrical virtual reality experience in which two people interact in the same digital space.
+An immersive theatrical virtual reality experience in which two people interact in the same digital space.
 One person is an actor who plays the role of caregiver, while the other is a volunteer whose experiences mimic.
 Though the VR project doesn’t necessarily capture what it feels like to have dementia, it presents the user with experiences that may induce confusion, anxiety and reduced concentration — symptoms common in people living with dementia.

 Faculty and Staff

 Vita Berezina-Blackburn, ACCAD